darshjasani/Sentinel-Pipeline/README.md

 * `GET /incidents/{id}` incident detail and timeline
 * `GET /health` service health check

-The API is designed for clarity and debuggability rather than public exposure.
+The API is designed for clarity, observability, and debugging rather than public exposure.

 ---

-## Project Structure
+## 📁 Project Structure

 ```
 sentinel-pipeline/